-NUA 100 and all BIO and NAD courses must be completed with a grade of “C” or better by the end of the scheduled semester in order to progress in the program.
+All BIO and NAD courses must be completed with a grade of “C” or better by the end of the scheduled semester in order to progress in the program.
 All lab and clinical sections must be completed with a “Satisfactory” by the end of the scheduled semester in order to progress in the program.
 Student must complete all program requirements and all program courses with a “C” or better to meet requirements for graduation and completion of the program.

 PHYSICAL AND COGNITIVE EXPECTATIONS